First Epistle of Clement: Content

 The letter was occasioned by a dispute in Corinth, which had led to the removal from office of several presbyters.
 Since none of the presbyters were charged with moral offences, 1 Clement charges that their removal was high-handed and unjustifiable.
 The letter is extremely lengthy—twice as long as the Epistle to the Hebrews—and includes many references to the Old Testament.

 1 Clement offers valuable evidence about the state of the ministry in the early church.
 He calls on the Corinthians to repent and to reinstate the leaders that they had deposed.
-He explains that the Apostles had appointed ”bishops and deacons”, that they had given instructions on how to perpetuate the ministry, and that Christians were to obey their superiors.
-The author uses the terms ”bishops” (overseers, episkopos) and ”elders” (presbyters) interchangeably.
+He explains that the Apostles had appointed "bishops and deacons", that they had given instructions on how to perpetuate the ministry, and that Christians were to obey their superiors.
+The author uses the terms bishops (overseers, episkopos) and elders (presbyters) interchangeably.

-New Testament references include admonition to “Take up the epistle of the blessed Paul the Apostle” (xlvii.
+New Testament references include admonition to "Take up the epistle of the blessed Paul the Apostle" (xlvii.
 1) which was written to this Corinthian audience; a reference which seems to imply written documents available at both Rome and Corinth.
 1 Clement also alludes to the first epistle of Paul to the Corinthians; and alludes to Paul's epistles to the Romans, Galatians, Ephesians, and Philippians, Titus, 1 Timothy, numerous phrases from the Epistle to the Hebrews, and possible material from Acts.
-There is no trace in Clement of a knowledge of 1 and 2 Thessalonians or the epistle of Philemon, Clement may have had indirect knowledge of; 2 Corinthians, Colossians, and 2 Timothy because of the relationship with the other epistles alluded to.
-In several instances, the author asks his readers to “remember” the words of Jesus, although they do not attribute these sayings to a specific written account.
+There is no trace in Clement of a knowledge of 1 and 2 Thessalonians or the epistle of Philemon; however, Clement may have had indirect knowledge of 2 Corinthians, Colossians, and 2 Timothy because of the relationship with the other epistles alluded to.
+In several instances, the author asks their readers to "remember" the words of Jesus, although they do not attribute these sayings to a specific written account.
 These New Testament allusions are employed as authoritative sources which strengthen the letter's arguments to the Corinthian church.
-According to Bruce Metzger, Clement never explicitly refers to these New Testament references as “Scripture”.
+According to Bruce Metzger, Clement never explicitly refers to these New Testament references as "Scripture".

 Additionally, 1 Clement possibly references the martyrdom of Paul and Peter (sections 5:4 to 6:1).

 1 Clement was written at a time when some Christians were keenly aware that Jesus had not returned as they had expected.
 Like the Second Epistle of Peter, this epistle criticizes those who had doubts about the faith because the Second Coming had not yet occurred.